glotzerlab/signac-project-template/doc/reference.rst

 The :py:meth:`~flow.FlowProject.submit` method will schedule the execution of operations for specified jobs by generating and submitting a *jobscript* to the scheduler.

-Every *jobscript* has the same structure:
+Every *job submission script* has the same basic structure:

-  1. scheduler header
+  1. environment dependent header (e.g. scheduler options)
-  2. project header
+  2. operation-agnostic header (e.g. switching into the project root directory)
-  3. operations
+  3. commands to execute operations

-The *scheduler header* will vary across different scheduler implementations and can be configured via the :py:mod:`.header` module.
+The *scheduler header* will vary across different scheduler implementations and should be configured via the :py:mod:`.environment` module.
-The *header* contains commands which should only be executed *once* per submission, such as setting up the correct software environment.

-By default only those job-operations are submitted where the *operation* is equal to the *next operation*.
-This policy is implemented within the :py:meth:`~flow.FlowProject.eligible` method.
-Think of it as *eligible for submission*.
-You can of course change the function to implement whatever policy you prefer.

-In summary, we can execute *operations* defined in the :py:mod:`.operations` module either directly or we can submit them to a scheduler:
+In summary, if we only execute *operations* defined in the :py:mod:`.operations` module, we can run them either directly or submit them to a scheduler:

   .. code-block:: bash